-- 10.1.2.
-Facilities should have an established system for the follow-up of renal function in patients at high-risk for contrast nephropathy. - 10.2.
+10.1.2.
+Facilities should have an established system for the follow-up of renal function in patients at high-risk (i.e. GFR <60) for contrast nephropathy.

+- 10.2.
 Additional assessments for diagnostic and other CCL types should include: - 10.2.1.
-Rate of normal cardiac catheterization procedures defined as those studies without a \geq 50% coronary diameter reduction by visual criteria or stenosis shown by another modality (eg. FFR, IVUS) to have functional significance by published criteria. - 10.2.1.1.
-The rate of normal cardiac catheterization procedures should be calculated using a denominator that reflects the number of procedures in which the indication is to exclude some manifestation of CAD.
-This excludes, for example, coronary angiograms performed in patients with valvular or other structural heart disease being referred for surgery and pre and post-transplant coronary angiograms. - 10.2.1.2.
-The rate of "normal coronary angiograms" varies in the literature according to the definition used and type of laboratory.
-Each laboratory should establish a benchmark value appropriate for their clinical setting with an internal review process if this is exceeded by any operator. - 10.2.2.
-The diagnostic accuracy and adequacy of angiograms must be assessed. - 10.2.2.1.
+Rate of coronary angiography with non-obstructive disease meeting the NCDR definition for inclusion in this metric without a ≥ 50% coronary diameter reduction by visual criteria or stenosis shown by another modality (eg. FFR, IVUS) to have functional significance by published criteria. - 10.2.1.1.
+Any facility with a rate of non-obstructive coronary artery disease according to the NCDR definition of more than 2 standard deviations above the national benchmark as established by the NCDR in 2 consecutive individual quarters must conduct an internal audit and if the finding persists consider external review. - 10.2.2.
+The diagnostic accuracy and adequacy of angiograms must be assessed as part of ongoing random case reviews representing 10% of cases by all operators. - 10.2.2.1.
 The completeness and accuracy of diagnostic procedures should be assessed as part of the QA process.
-Inadequate or incomplete diagnostic procedures should not be > 10% for any operator. - 10.2.2.1.1.
+Inadequate or incomplete diagnostic procedures should not be > 5% for any operator. - 10.2.2.1.1.
 Variables assess may include: a) adequate visualization of all coronaries in multiple views, b) complete study of all existing bypass grafts, c) left ventriculograms performed with adequate visualization, d) adequacy of pressure measurements in valve disease cases, e) others as defined by the laboratory. - 10.3.
 In-hospital patient outcomes after PCI must be assessed. - 10.3.1.
 Participation in a national database (NCDR-CathPCI Registry) fulfills all of the data collection requirements for interventional procedure outcomes and complications.
 Other state-wide registries may be acceptable for this purpose and will be considered. - 10.3.2.
 If the facility does not participate in any registry, the complications assessed must include death, MI, stroke, cardiogenic shock, emergency CABG, peripheral vascular/access site complications (significant hematoma, pseudoaneurysm, AV fistula, loss of radial pulse, need for vascular surgery or blood transfusion), pericardial tamponade, and the occurrence of contrast-associated nephropathy.
 Facilities must have written definitions of the complications with risk-adjustment of these complications using a documented methodology.
-Complications should be assessed through hospital discharged.

-10.4.
-Clinical performance metrics are now being tracked and reported publically in several sources (eg. www.hospitalcompare.hhs.gov).
+Complications should be assessed through hospital discharge.
+Many laboratories also have mechanisms to assess 30-day outcomes.
+This is optimal, but not a requirement at this time. - 10.4.
+Clinical performance metrics are now being tracked and reported publically in several sources (eg. www. hospitalcompare.hhs.gov).
 For ACE accreditation, the laboratory performance metrics that will be reviewed and performance level for accreditation are shown in the table below.